ENVIRONMENTAL

 -

-Develop awareness, knowledge, and concepts to provide opportunities for environmental justice action
+Provide opportunities for environmental justice action and healing.

 Essential and Guiding Questions